ivovilar1/goledger-challenge-besu/README.md

 To set up the environment, you need to clone this repository.
 Make sure you have installed the requirements.
 To set up the environment, you need to run the following commands:

-1.
- 	- Clone this repository
+1. Clone this repository
-2.
- 	- Enter into folder:
+2. Enter into folder:
 		```bash
 		cd goledger-challeng-besu
 		```
-3.
- 	- Enter into besu folder:
+3. Enter into besu folder:
 		```bash
 		cd besu
 		```

-4.
-		- Install hardhat:
+4. Install hardhat:
 		```bash
 		npm install --save-dev hardhat
 		```
-5.
- 	- Start scripts that will setup besu network:
+5. Start scripts that will setup besu network:
 		```bash
 		./startDev.sh
 		```
-6.
- 	- Install dependecy:
+6. Install dependecy:
 		```bash
 		go mod tidy
 		```
-7.
- 	- Run server:
+7. Run server:
 		```bash
 		go run main.go
 		```

-** Note **
+**Note**
- -This server running in port 8080, you can change this in the code if you want.
+This server running in port 8080, you can change this in the code if you want.

 # The app